 Using this simple API, you can write any kind of variables, logs and text, and visualize them as tables, line diagrams,...

 Adopting the flux trace format

 The flux trace format makes it simple to transfer your trace data into impulse.
 The format includes all required information, such as signal names, types and context, and is easily generated with the help of existing open-source trace emitters.
 It supports multi-core tracing (trace data from multiple cores can be merged), and can be used on any connection.
 See A3 Trace format to get the full information.

 Implementing your own trace formats and attach to new hardware, communication interfaces or platforms

 impulse uses the eclipse extension mechanism consistently.
 It is designed to be extensible in an easy way, and composed to be adaptable to different environments and use cases..

 Implementing your own reader for a specific format is not a difficult job.
-What you need is some basic Java knowledge and the following articles about extending impulse.
+What you need is some basic JS or Java knowledge and the following articles about extending impulse.

 If you need further support or development services, just contact us.
 We are looking forward to supporting you in all technical areas.